 I graduated with a Bachelor of Arts in Psychology and two minors in Education and Marketing.
 I then went on to receive my certification as a Cognitive Trainer through Processing and Cognitive Enhancement (PACE) and Master the Code (MTC) programs, the very programs that facilitated my success so many years ago.

-I am currently the sole provider of these two programs in the state of Connecticut.
 I have the confidence that through my Cognitive Training program, I can help end students' academic struggles.
 I have the passion and desire to help children achieve their full potential.

 "I am currently the sole provider of these programs in the state of Connecticut.
 I have the confidence that through the Cognitive Training program, I can help end students' academic struggles.
 I have the passion and desire to help children achieve their full potential."